 While smaller courses may only need a part-time cook, larger courses are wise to hire full-time chefs and dining room managers with expertise in food cost and menu selection.
 Certainly those courses who plan to double down on corporate bookings next season should consider bringing in staff with experience in this regard.

 Pro shops are a money-loser.
 They have to be staffed full-time even though volume of use is peaked.
 Margins have been dropping at pro shops ever since the increase in discount equipment operators.
 To avoid losses, many courses will turn over operation of a pro shop to the golf pros as part of their compensation package.

 The hiring of professionals at a fixed salary is a common occurrence, conducted to benefit members.
 The golf professionals enjoy the arrangement because they can earn a salary while also charging members for classes.
 Arguably, the status and expertise of the golf pros can be leveraged in marketing the course.
 Educational videos of the pros explaining tips and tricks make fantastic content for social media platforms.
 The pro will also generally be hired based on their contacts in the community, and therefore can attract new members.

 An aggressive pro has the potential to contribute significantly to course revenues.
-In today’s current economic climate, it is advised that pro salaries be changed to minimal salary plus incentive based on new business acquired for the course.
+In today’s current economic climate, it is advised as part of your golf course restructuring plan, is to have pro salaries be changed to minimal salary plus incentive based on new business acquired for the course.
 Harnessing the power of social media to draw new members in is an excellent strategy for pros eager to earn more cash.

 Cost of acquisition